 The session ended with a debate on ETFs and whether they present a good value for money in terms of cost.
 Participants debated whether ETFs are a benchmark when it comes to fees.
 The discussion focused on whether a large part of the comparison will be against ETFs.
 The debate concluded with a mention of factor investing and ETFs.
 Participants agreed that it would be possible to establish which factors are delivering the best results / which ones are responsible for which level of returns and the best “value”.

-- Clarification needed on what value for money stands for and how FCA interprets it.
-Asset managers have a lack of clear understanding of the criteria they will be assessed against
+- Clarification is needed on what value for money stands for and how the FCA interprets it.
+Asset managers have a lack of clear understanding of the criteria they will be assessed against.

-- A joined-up approach needed across the industry to ensure consistency in reporting
+- A joined-up approach is needed across the industry to ensure consistency in reporting.